 Seller has not granted to any person or entity any option or other right to purchase the Property and no person or entity has any option or other right to purchase the Property.

-There are no pending tax certiorari or related proceedings pending against the Premises.To the best of Seller’s knowledge, (i) there are no pending applications for approval of a zoning variance or the redevelopment of the Property before any governmental authority; and (ii) there are no proceedings pending to designated or register the Property with any governmental authority as a historic or landmark building or any other similar designation or registration.
+o the best of Seller’s knowledge, (i) there are no pending applications for approval of a zoning variance or the redevelopment of the Property before any governmental authority; and (ii) there are no proceedings pending to designated or register the Property with any governmental authority as a historic or landmark building or any other similar designation or registration.

 Seller is not now nor shall it be at any time prior to or at the Closing an individual, corporation, partnership, joint venture, association, joint stock company, trust, trustee, estate, limited liability company, unincorporated organization, real estate investment trust, government or any agency or political subdivision thereof, or any other form of entity (collectively, a “Person”) with whom a United States citizen, entity organized under the laws of the United States or its territories or entity having its principal place of business within the United States or any of its territories (collectively, a “U.S. Person”), is prohibited from transacting business of the type contemplated by this Agreement, whether such prohibition arises under United States law, regulation, executive orders and lists published by the Office of Foreign Assets Control, Department of the Treasury (“OFAC”) (including those executive orders and lists published by OFAC with respect to Persons that have been designated by executive order or by the sanction regulations of OFAC as Persons with whom U.S. Persons may not transact business or must limit their interactions to types approved by OFAC “Specially Designated Nationals and Blocked Persons”) or otherwise.
 Neither Seller, nor any Person who owns an interest in Seller (other than the owner of publicly traded shares) (collectively, a “Seller Party”) is now nor shall be at any time prior to or at the Closing a Person with whom a U.S. Person, including a United States Financial Institution as defined in 31 U.S.C.
 5312, as periodically amended (“Financial Institution”), is prohibited from transacting business of the type contemplated by this Agreement, whether such prohibition arises under United States law, regulation, executive orders and lists published by the OFAC (including those executive orders and lists published by OFAC with respect to Specially Designated Nationals and Blocked Persons) or otherwise.